 The Alumni Impact Fund (AIF) provides the entire RAND family with an opportunity to help RAND researchers extend the reach of projects with the potential for greater impact.
-Together, we have raised more than $798,000 during the past seven AIF campaigns.
+Together, we have raised approximately $1 million during the past nine AIF campaigns.

 Collectively, we can strengthen the RAND community and further the impact of RAND's research and analysis.
 Join us.

 RAND Alumni Impact Fund supporters selected “Reforming and Rebuilding Ukraine” as the project that will be funded with AIF donations raised in 2022.
 The project team will use the funding to help officials prepare and plan for long-term, consistent, and coordinated policy toward post-war Ukraine.